-Pompeo Says The U.S. Troop Withdrawal From Syria Is Just A "Tactical Change"
+Pompeo Says The U.S. Troop Withdrawal From Syria Is Just A 'Tactical Change'

 Seeking to quell concern about the U.S. troop withdrawal from Syria, Secretary of State Mike Pompeo on Saturday described the American exit as a "tactical change" in military strategy that wouldn't deter efforts to defeat ISIS or hurt U.S. interests in the region.

-Pompeo's remarks in Abu Dhabi, the capital of the United Arab Emirates, come after the Pentagon announced on Friday that "the process of our deliberate withdrawal" had begun.
+Pompeo's remarks in Abu Dhabi, the capital of the United Arab Emirates, come after the Pentagon announced Friday that "the process of our deliberate withdrawal" had begun.

 President Trump's unexpected announcement last month that troops would leave the country has fueled fears that a power vacuum could strengthen ISIS and cede influence in the region to Iran and Russia.
-It also provoked concerns for the safety of Kurdish forces who fought ISIS alongside the U.S. in Syria, but are considered terrorists by Turkey and its president, Recep Tayyip Erdogan.
+It also provoked concerns about the safety of Kurdish forces who fought ISIS alongside the U.S. in Syria but are considered terrorists by Turkey and its president, Recep Tayyip Erdogan.

 "We recognize the Turkish people's right and President Erdogan's to defend their country from terrorists," Pompeo said Saturday, according to NPR's Michele Kelemen, who is traveling with the secretary.